The Imaginary Invalid: Act 2

 Argan tells Angelique to pledge herself to Thomas, but she refuses.
 She suggests that they ought to get to know each other first.
 Argan, however, disagrees.
 He says that there will be plenty of time for getting to know each other once they are married.
 As for Thomas, it is enough for him that his father has instructed him to be in love with her.
 Angelique tries to argue the point with him, but the arguing proves useless.

 Argan gets angry with Angelique's willfulness and everyone's failure to pay attention to him during the fight.
 He tells Angelique that she has four days to decide.
 Either she marries Thomas, or she goes into a convent.

 Angelique runs out and Béline decides to go to town for a while.
 Argan is left with the two doctors and begs them to examine him.
 It is very obvious they do not know what they are doing.
 However, they make up lies which are good enough to convince Argan the hypochondriac.

 On her way out, Béline stops to tell Argan that she saw Angelique talking with a young man who ran away as soon as they were spotted.
 She tells him that his youngest daughter, Louison, saw everything.
 Argan calls Louison to him for an interrogation.
 After much coaxing and Louison faking her own death, she tells him that the man claiming to be Angelique's music teacher came to her window and told her over and over how he loved her.

-Argan's brother, Beralde, who is a lawyer, comes to visit him.
+Argan's brother, Béralde, who is a lawyer, comes to visit him.
 He is not convinced by Argan's claims about how sick he is.
-Beralde tells his brother that he has a match for Angelique.
-At the mention of his daughter's name, Argan flies into a rage and Beralde calms him by telling him about a dance troupe that has come to amuse him.
+Béralde tells his brother that he has a match for Angelique.
+At the mention of his daughter's name, Argan flies into a rage and Béralde calms him by telling him about a dance troupe that has come to amuse him.
 There is a dance interlude as Gypsies dance and sing about the joys of young love and the pain when it proves false.